SovereignCloudStack/k8s-cluster-api-provider/README.md

 * ``make create``

-This will create the management host.
+This will create the management server.
 It creates an application credential, networks, security groups and a virtual machine which gets bootstrapped with cloning this git repository, installation of some tool and a local kubernetes cluster (with kind), where the cluster API provider will be